Lilac Simple Syrup

 This post may contain affiliate links.

 I love canning homemade simple syrup, and this lilac simple syrup is no exception.
-It’s so easy!
-It’s a perfect way to start canning if you haven’t already.
+It’s so easy, and a perfect way to start canning if you haven’t already.
+It’s perfect for flavoring iced tea, lilac lemonade, and home brewed kombucha, and it is one of my favorite simple syrups.

 The recipe for simple syrup is very basic.
 You don’t even have to can it.
 I can mine so that I can make a large quantity at one time.
 When you are working with lilac flowers or rose petals, they don’t last very long.